Statutory guidance

 This must be kept by the manufacturer for a period of ten years from the date on which the safety component for lifts was placed on the GB market.
 This declaration must be made available to the enforcing authority upon request.

-- Enforcing Authority – In Great Britain, for lifts or safety components for lifts in the use in the workplace, this is the Health and Safety Executive.
+• Enforcing Authority – In GB, for lifts or safety components for lifts in the use in the workplace, this is the Health and Safety Executive.
 For lifts or safety components for lifts for private use this is the Secretary of State.

-- Importer – A person established in the UK who places a lift or components from a country outside of the UK on the GB market.
-A person who before 1 January 2021 (under EU Rules) distributed lifts or components within the EU (including the UK) will now be an importer if they are bringing a lift or components into GB from another country (including EU Member States).
+• Importer – A person established in the UK who places a safety component for a lift from a country outside of the UK on the GB market.
+A person who before 1 January 2021 (under EU Rules) distributed lifts or components within the EU (including the UK) is now an importer if they are bringing a lift or components into GB from another country (including EU Member States).
 This includes a person based in NI who has been supplied with the product from an EEA country, who would, under NI law, be a distributor.

-- UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including safety components) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+• UKCA marking – The UK Conformity Assessed (UKCA) marking is the new UK conformity marking used for certain goods (including safety components) being placed on the GB market.